dapr/docs/concepts/observability/W3C-traces.md

 In case of multiple service calls from single source, steps to extract and attach trace headers are same as menioned in earlier section.

+Please go to [how to use w3c tracecontext](../../howto/use-w3c-tracecontext/README.md) and refer `Create trace context` section as how to create trace headers using OpenCensus SDK - recommended way to create your own trace headers.

-Please refer [how to extract trace headers from response]() for details as this is specific to language.
+Please go to [how to use w3c tracecontext](../../howto/use-w3c-tracecontext/README.md) and refer `Passing the trace context to Dapr` section as how to extract the trace headers from response.

 For the subsequent call to service C, you can attach the same trace headers to service C call and so on to call service D.

-Please refer [how to attach trace headers in request]() for details as this is specific to language.
+Please go to [how to use w3c tracecontext](../../howto/use-w3c-tracecontext/README.md) and refer `Passing the trace context to Dapr` section as how to attach the trace headers in request.

 ## Related Links